Burma (film)

-Burma is a 2014 Indian Tamil language crime thriller directed by Dharani Dharan and produced by Sudharshan Vembutty under the banner Square Stone Films.
+Burma is a 2014 Indian Tamil language crime comedy thriller directed by Dharani Dharan and produced by Sudharshan Vembutty under the banner Square Stone Films.
 It stars Michael Thangadurai and Reshmi Menon, while Sampath Raj, Atul Kulkarni, Karthik Sabesh and Madhu Raghuram play supporting roles.
 The music was scored by Sudharshan M Kumar, while cinematography and editing were handled by Yuva and Vivek Harshan.
 The film released on 12 September 2014.

 Synopsis

 Burma, who seizes high-priced cars to earn a living, must race against time to steal cars for a gangster or end up losing his life.